shopware5/shopware/UPGRADE-5.4.md

 * Changed Tinymce editor to resolve placeholder images on initialization
 * Changed product notification to match the documented feature
 * Changed AJAX search to respect the basic setting for direct number searches and show the same results as the normal search
 * Changed information of backend recipients overview
-  * `Double-Opt-In date` is now `Register date`, which doesnt display the Double-Opt-In confirmation date anymore
+  * `Double-Opt-In date` is now `Register date`, which doesn't display the Double-Opt-In confirmation date anymore
-* Changed TemplateMail to work without shop context
+* Changed TemplateMail to work without shop context or shops without templates
 * Changed ReflectionHelper to work with Windows
 * Changed `Unknown path` Smarty error to work with Windows
 * Changed `Shopware\Recovery\UpdateFilePermissionChanger` to make it PHP 7 compatible